 Meet Marika

 Hi!
 My name is Marika Clymer and I am a bioregional herbalist who resides in Snohomish County, Washington.
-I am a fifth-generation Pacific Northwesterner, daughter of a woodsman, farmer, and perpetual student of our region’s ecology, its plants, and inhabitants.
+I am a fifth-generation Pacific Northwesterner, farmer, and perpetual student of our region’s ecology, its plants, and inhabitants.
 If you’d like to learn more about what being a “bioregional herbalist” means to me, my business name “The Woodsman’s Daughter”, and my experience as an herbalist and more, I have so much to share with you below!

 About Bioregional Herbalism